nadeemmh/nadeemmh.github.io/_posts/2021-02-09-house_prices.md

 These are the final results for the predictions.

 ### Attempt 1:
+This is the result of the first attempt:

 ``` r
 print(y_test)
 ```
 > ![layers](https://i.imgur.com/MliD8Ke.png)

+The score for this attempt was: **0.14349**

 ### Attempt 2: